 It seems like common knowledge that after a divorce, the former military spouse has 30 days to move out of military housing.
 Says who?
-When researching the source of this claim (which is true, by the way), I kept digging deeper & deeper into military housing, and uncovered a lot of gems, some of which I never knew before.
+When researching base housing for the source of this claim (which is true, by the way), I kept digging deeper & deeper into military housing, and uncovered a lot of gems, some of which I never knew before.

 As it turns out, this was a family law topic that the Military Divorce Guide didn’t cover.
 It should have, so today, I corrected that deficiency.
 Since the MDG was overhauled in December, we’ve been busy with the relaunch of the Colorado Family Law Guide.
 But the FLG was finished in January, which means it’s time to return to the MDG with its first all-new article since its relaunch!